 You must submit a request in writing to the Stay at Work/Return to Work Team.
-A request form is available on the intranet (Guidance Document Library).
-Additionally, if your request is to care for a person with a serious health condition, verification of medical and caregiving needs is also required (this form is also available on the intranet Guidance Document Library).
+A request form is available below under the documents tab.
+Additionally, if your request is to care for a person with a serious health condition, verification of medical and caregiving needs is also required (this form is also available below under the documents tab).
 Completed requests should be submitted via email or fax to the Stay at Work/Return to Work Team (see contact information below).

 What types of accommodations does the ordinance provide?

 The ordinance provides for employees to request a temporary change (of up to 12 weeks for the first request) in current work schedule to a schedule that is flexible or predictable, such as: